Welcome from the Chair of Governors

 I have great pleasure in welcoming you to the website of Muntham House School and hope you find all the information and news you need to gain a real understanding and knowledge of our wonderful community and the pupils and staff who live and work here.

-We have a strong Governing Body of fourteen members drawn from the local community and further afield; we are fortunate that all our Governors bring their experiences and expertise from the medical profession, education, business, finance, and public service, to support the successful running of our school and the best possible outcomes for the young people in our care.
+We have a strong Governing Body of seventeen members drawn from the local community and further afield; we are fortunate that all our Governors bring their experiences and expertise from the medical profession, education, business, finance, and public service, to support the successful running of our school and the best possible outcomes for the young people in our care.

 Our work is organised through formal and informal meetings, and the list below will give you some idea of how we carry out our roles and responsibilities:

 In addition to these sub committees which also meet twice a term, our Safeguarding Governor meets school leaders and staff every three weeks and we carry out unannounced visits to monitor health and safety issues and residential provision twice a term.
 Governors work very closely with the school and are often to be found in school helping in many aspects of school life and meeting pupils in lessons or informally at meals and events.

 These are just a few of the matters we have considered alongside the 'everyday' work which is making sure that all aspects of governance are focused on, our main aims to maintain the Safe, Caring, Happy ethos of the school and to do our utmost to prepare our students for adulthood.

 We are all proud of our involvement with Muntham House School; its record of twenty years of good and outstanding Ofsted inspections and sending its pupils out into the world having achieved some remarkable outcomes is testament to the dedication and contribution of all who work and learn here.